Duryu-dong

-Duryu is a dong (neighborhood) in Dalseo District, Daegu, South Korea.
-It is the site of Duryu Park and Woobang Tower Land, a popular Daegu amusement park.
+Duryu-dong is a dong (neighborhood) in Dalseo District, Daegu, South Korea.
+It is the site of Duryu Park and E-World (Woobang Tower Land), a popular Daegu amusement park.
 Although legally a single dong, Duryu-dong is divided into three administrative dong: Duryu-1[il]-, -2[i]-, and -3[sam]-dong.
 Together, the three administrative dong cover 2.44 km^{2}.
 They were home to 34,280 people as of October 31, 2005.

-The region's name comes from Duryu-san, the hill on which Daegu Woobang Tower is situated.
+The region's name comes from Duryu-san, the hill on which 83 Tower (Woobang Tower) is situated.
 It is a hanja transcription of a dialect term meaning "round", referring to the hill's rounded shape.

 Daegu Subway Line 2 passes through Duryu-dong, as does the Dalgubeol Expressway.
 A large number of clinics and hospitals are located in the area.